Robust SAC-Enabled UAV-RIS Assisted Secure MISO Systems With Untrusted EH Receivers: Numerical Results

 \section{Numerical Results}

-This section evaluates the performance of the proposed SAC-based algorithm and compares it with SCA- and DDPG-based benchmarks under various system settings.
-The results confirm that the SAC approach consistently achieves superior performance across different scenarios.
+This section evaluates the performance of the proposed SAC-based algorithm and compares it with SCA- and DRL-based benchmarks, including DDPG and TD3, under various system settings.
+The results demonstrate that the proposed SAC approach consistently achieves superior performance in terms of convergence behavior and average reward, highlighting its effectiveness in addressing the considered optimization problem.